UBC-MDS/ssg_pymeans/README.md

 This is the repository for the Python version of the `ssg_pymeans` package.
 The R version is available [here](https://github.com/UBC-MDS/ssg_kmeansr).

-This package implements the classical unsupervised clustering method, [k-means](https://en.wikipedia.org/wiki/K-means_clustering), with options for choosing the initial centroids (e.g. random and kmeans++).
+This package implements the classical unsupervised clustering method, [k-means](https://en.wikipedia.org/wiki/K-means_clustering) for two-dimensional datasets, with options for choosing the initial centroids (e.g. random and kmeans++).
 Users will be able to find clusters in their data, label new data, and observe the clustering results.

-Depending on the progress and time constraint, we also plan to cover some other clustering methods in this package.
-See details in the section below.

 ## Functions

-The package will be implemented in an OOP fashion with the following class functions:
+The package implements in an OOP fashion the following class functions:

 - initial points selection:
   -  basic k-means: initial centroids are picked randomly.